comingofflais-com/LLM-Moderator-for-wpForo/README.md

 But maybe that is a good thing for you.
 And not only that, there may be some considerable differences where this might be all you need.
 This is a super low cost, user-controlled moderation system.
 Moderation only.

 The wpForo AI suite may have more features, but this plugin still solves the critical need for AI moderation.
-This is effective, and free (except for the very low cost OpenRouter fees), and gives you control over your moderation needs ✊ ✊ ✊.
+This is effective, strong privacy by default, feature rich, and free (except for the very low cost OpenRouter fees), and gives you control over your moderation needs ✊ ✊ ✊.

 ### Comparison with wpForo AI Suite